bilalraza9170/bilalraza9170/README.md

 </p>

 <p align="center">
   Assalamualaikum!
-I'm Muhammad Bilal Raza, a final year Software Engineering student at Bahria University Islamabad with a CGPA of 3.2/4.
+I'm Muhammad Bilal Raza, a Software Engineer, graduated from Bahria University Islamabad with a CGPA of 3.2/4.
 I'm passionate about web development and enthusiastic about collaborating on exciting and impactful projects.
 </p>

 <!-- Divider -->